GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 The 2 and 3 skills differ per class.
 Generally the 2 skill helps you to survive longer and prevent stomps.
 It can either CC which will interrupt enemies from stomping or cleaving you, allowing your allies to revive you, or it will move you, making it harder for enemies to successfully stomp or position you in a safer spot to be revived.

 The 3 skill is not immediately available when you go down.
 It takes 8 seconds to become available.
 These abilities can vary widely based on the class.
-Here are the 2 and 3 skills that each class can use and how to play around them.
-All downed state crowd control skills can be blinded.
+Check the specific class matchup guides to learn how to handle each class in downed state:

 Each conquest map has three capture points.
 There is one node near each team’s spawn and one node in the middle.
 These are usually referred to by players as home, mid, and far nodes.
 Standing in the node grants progress towards your team capturing it.
 If players from both teams are within the node it cannot progress either way.
 Stealth or invulnerable players cannot capture nodes, but evasion does not prevent capturing.
 When a team fully captures a node, they generate points over time.
 To prevent this, the enemy team must stand in the node when the holding team is not inside it to decapture it.
 Decapturing a node is much faster than capturing a node.